 In a company culture that doesn’t embrace failure, you see:

-• Lack of Innovation: The fear of failure prevent team members from suggesting alternative solutions or experimenting with different approaches.
+- Lack of Innovation: The fear of failure prevents team members from suggesting alternative solutions or experimenting with different approaches.
 This stifles creativity and innovation in the workplace.

-In a company culture that embraces failure and encourage collaboration, you see:
+In a company culture that embraces failure and encourages collaboration, you see:

 It results in creating a culture that encourages innovation.